19bufordcarl/CarlRPG/Myth & Shadow/Game Procedures/Resting.md

 ### Interruption

-If a short rest is interrupted by [Combat](Combat.md) or similar danger, you must stop [Spell Scroll Memorization](../Magic/Spellcasting/Spell%20Scrolls.md#Spell%20Scroll%20Memorization), to engage, which causes a random spell being swapped to be forgotten.

-- You can choose to not engage, but if you take damage, you must succeed a [DC](DC.md) 20 [Wisdom](../Player%20Characters/Chosen%20Statistics/Wisdom.md) [Check](Check.md) or be forcibly interrupted.

 You regain [Fatigue Points](../Player%20Characters/Derived%20Statistics/Fatigue%20Points.md) as you would have normally.
 (Xd4 + (X times [Constitution](../Player%20Characters/Chosen%20Statistics/Constitution.md))) where X is the number of rounds into the short rest before you were interrupted.

 ## Long Rest